top of page

 Spiritual Health – grateful hearts, appreciation of creation, respect for self and others, learning about their tribal/ethnic culture, history, and ceremonies, and self-expression through art and music, and healthy laughter

-Prevention of HIV/AIDS and Chronic Illness: My philosophy is that youth join gangs and /or use drugs or adapt problem behaviors for similar reasons: self-acceptance, safety, and belonging.
+Prevention of HIV/AIDS and Chronic Illness: My philosophy is that people and use drugs or adapt problem behaviors for similar reasons: self-acceptance, safety, and belonging.
 For Native youth, it is particularly important to address these issues in a culturally relevant way.
 I believe that once youth come to an understanding of who they are culturally, spiritually, mentally, and physically, they will develop a positive self-image, appreciate their identity, and find a vision of their life’s journey.
 That leads to making better decisions about their lives.
 Someone who does not respect him/herself is not likely to respect others or plan for a productive future.
-It is with this positive approach that I hope to help youth prevent STDS and chronic illness, respect themselves and their bodies, and regard all living things as sacred.
+It is with this positive approach that I hope to help youth prevent Substance Abuse, Mental Health Issues, STDS and chronic illness, respect themselves and their bodies, and regard all living things as sacred.

 Focus – Prevention and intervention for clients with problems or potential problems in such areas as: substance abuse, mental health, cultural and personal identity, relationships, prevention of STDs, self-esteem, anger management and healthy expression of emotions, love of education, motivation to work, and healthy living as a way of life.